 Most people would receive insurance through their employers.
 People without jobs could purchase health insurance on their own from the regional health alliances.
 The federal government would subsidize the costs for low-income individuals.
 That bill failed in 1994.

 In 2010, the Patient Protection and Affordable Care Act became law.
 It started phasing in new health care benefits and costs that year.
-It also began extending coverage to those with pre-existing conditions, children and those who were laid off.
-It gave subsidies to small businesses, seniors with high prescription drug costs and funding to ease the shortage of doctors and nurses.
+It also began extending coverage to those with pre-existing conditions, children, and those who were laid off.
+It gave subsidies to small businesses and seniors with high prescription drug costs.
+It also provided funding to ease the shortage of doctors and nurses.
 The costs were offset by higher payroll taxes and fees to prescription drug companies as well as lower payments to hospitals.

 The ACA prohibits illegal immigrants from receiving government funds to pay for insurance.
 At the same time, it doesn't require people to prove citizenship and doesn't provide for enforcement.

-The ACA also created a National Health Board.
+The ACA also created a Payment Advisory Board.
 This new federal agency would set a cap on total health care spending for the nation.
 That meant it regulated health insurance premiums.
 For individuals, it set limits on maximum annual out-of-pocket costs.
-The bill failed for a variety of reasons in 1994.

 Impact of Health Care Reform on the Economy

-Second, 46 percent more small businesses offered health care benefits in 2011 than in 2010, according to a Kaiser survey.
-More insured small business employees meant fewer bankruptcies, better credit scores and higher consumer demand.
+Second, the ACA saw a 30% increase in health insurance coverage for small business employees.
+More insured small business employees meant fewer bankruptcies, better credit scores, and higher consumer demand.
 This allowed them to spend more, boosting economic growth.
 In fact, there were fewer bankruptcies in August 2011 than at the same time the previous year.